What is the Delee Trap?

 So you’ve got a puppy, the puppy’s just been born, and the puppy isn’t breathing right.
 What do you do to solve that problem?
 DeLee mucus traps are life saving for a young puppy or kitten newborns.
 The most important thing for a newborn puppy or kitten is that they get their first breath taken effectively, without too much fluid.
 While bulb syringes can be useful in removing some of thick mucus in the back of the airway, the DeLee mucus trap is a much more effective tool in removing the clear watery fluid that can cause a lot of congestion in the airway of young puppies and kittens.

-Marty Greer, Doctor of Veterinary Medicine, has 35+ years’ experience in veterinary medicine, with special interests in canine reproduction and pediatrics.
+Marty Greer, Doctor of Veterinary Medicine, has 40+ years’ experience in veterinary medicine, with special interests in canine reproduction and pediatrics.
 She received her Doctor of Veterinary Medicine from Iowa State University in 1981.
 She’s served as Revival’s Director of Veterinary Services since 2019.
 In 2023, Dr. Greer was named the Westminster Kennel Club Veterinarian of the Year.